Professor Angelique Richardson

 Richardson's monograph Love and Eugenics in the Late Nineteenth century made a major intervention both in the history of medicine and literary studies, revealing the extent to which eugenic ideas permeated Victorian and early twentieth-century culture, and After Darwin: Animals, Emotions, and the Mind brings together scholars from biology, literature, history, psychology, psychiatry and paediatrics.
 She is the editor or co-editor of nine collections or special journal issues.
-Her new monograph The Politics of Thomas Hardy: Biology: Character, Culture and Environment, forthcoming with Oxford University Press, brings her expertise in Victorian science to her research on Hardy.
+Her monograph The Politics of Thomas Hardy: Biology: Character, Culture and Environment, for Oxford University Press, brings her expertise in Victorian science to her research on Hardy.
 Richardson is Associate Editor-in-Chief of the peer-reviewed Forum for World Literature Studies, sponsored by Shanghai Normal University, Purdue University and the Wuhan Institute for Humanities; 19: Interdisciplinary Studies in the Long Nineteenth Century; the Hardy Review and the Thomas Hardy Journal, and she is literary editor of the Proceedings of the Dorset Natural History and Archaeological Society.

 For a full list of publications, see further below